 It may not be possible for you to pay down your principal every month or even every year.
-But you should remember that most mortgages allow additional payments at any time.
-Whenever you get some extra cash, you can use this rule to pay a one-time additional payment on mortgage principal.
-If, for example, you receive a very large gift or tax refund three years into your mortgage, you could apply a portion of this windfall toward your mortgage loan principal, which would result in huge savings and a shorter payback period.
-For most loans, even a relatively small amount, paid early in the mortgage, could offer huge savings in interest and duration of the loan.
+Keep in mind that virtually all mortgages will permit you to pay extra on your principal at any time.
+Any time you come into unexpected money, consider using this rule to make a one-time additional payment toward your mortgage principal.
+If, for example, you were to receive a very large gift or tax refund five years into your mortgage, you could apply a portion of this money toward your loan principal, resulting in huge savings and a shortened payback period.
+For most loans, even this modest amount, paid early in the mortgage, could offer huge savings in interest and length of the loan.

 Do you have a question regarding a mortgage program?